 At LCC, students may select beginning and advanced courses in a variety or artistic media, including drawing, painting, photography, ceramics and pottery.
-A solid base in studio art combined with art history provides the basic liberal arts foundation essential for those interested in entering an art profession or transferring to complete a bachelor's degree in art.
+A solid base in studio art combined with art history provides the basic liberal arts foundation essential for those interested in entering an art profession or transferring to complete a bachelor's degree in art

-15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II AND SPCH 110 Intro to Public Speaking OR SPCH 114 Small Group Communication.
+15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II AND CMST& 220 (was SPCH 110) Public Speaking OR CMST& 230 (was SPCH 114) Small Group Communication.